-One way to evaluate the care of patients diagnosed with pneumonia in the hospital is to look at the percentage of patients receiving each of the measures appropriate for them.
+One way to evaluate the care of patients diagnosed with pneumonia in the hospital is to look at the percentage of patients receiving the timely and effective care measures that are appropriate for them.
 The goal is 100 percent.

 The graph below displays the percentage of eligible Mayo Clinic patients diagnosed with pneumonia receiving all of the appropriate care measures.